A Pyramid In Scotland? All You Need To Know Before Visiting

 Plenty of animals call this forest home.
 You might be lucky to spot the elusive red squirrel scurrying up one of the native pines.
 Capercaillie, black grouse, golden eagles, wildcats, osprey, mountain hares and ptarmigan can also be seen!

-We saw a lot of red squirrels in early September but were not lucky enough to glimpse a magnificent Red Deer Stag, which can be spotted with its regal-looking antlers.
+We saw lots of red squirrels in early September but were not lucky enough to glimpse a magnificent Red Deer Stag, which are known for their regal-looking antlers.

 Continue following the well-maintained footpath up the hill, passing an impressive memorial cairn.
 To reach your objective, the Prince Albert Cairn, colloquially known as ‘The Scottish Pyramid’.